huggingface/blog/switch_transformers.md

 ## How to use it in Hugging Face ecosystem

-With the introduction of Switch Transformers in the Hugging Face ecosystem, we let users and practitioners train and deploy their first MoE models!
-Let’s see how to do so with a few lines of code.
+With the introduction of Switch Transformers in the Hugging Face ecosystem, users and practitioners can train and deploy their MoE models with just a few lines of code!
-Together with the Trillion parameter model, google has released a set of smaller models so that anyone can experiment with this architecture, check them out here: https://huggingface.co/models?sort=downloads&search=google%2Fswitch-

 ```python
 # pip install accelerate